KuoCT/BeeSeeR/README.md

 The first run may take some time as required dependencies are automatically installed.
 Subsequent runs will be faster.

 ## Usage
-1. Launch SnapOCR – Run `SnapOCR.bat.`
+1. Launch SnapOCR – Run `SnapOCR.bat`.
 2. Click the `Caprure` button – Select any area on the screen.
 3. The text will be extracted and automatically copied to the clipboard – Ready to paste anywhere (e.g., ChatGPT).
 4. You can find and edit `Prompt.txt` within the folder - this text will be copied along with the extracted text!
 (If you don’t want to copy the prompt, simply uncheck the prompt checkbox.)